 -

-👉 [Read More: How to Install Oxygen Sensor: A Step-by-Step DIY Guide]
+Need the full walkthrough?
+Read: [How to Install Oxygen Sensor: A Step-by-Step DIY Guide].

-Don't let a mechanic scare you into a $1,200 repair bill.
+Don't let a mechanic scare you into a repair bill that costs more than the car's value.

 If your car runs fine but has the P0420 code, start smart.
-Replace the Downstream Oxygen Sensor.
+Replace the Downstream Oxygen Sensor with a Direct-Fit premium part.
+It costs a fraction of the dealer price and usually clears the code permanently.

-We stock direct-fit sensors that clear codes and pass smog tests.
+We stock premium, direct-fit sensors that solve P0420 codes and pass smog tests.

 0 comments